lucasrosa/ACIDE/INSTALL.md

   - Overwrite `keystore password` with the password you used to generate the keystore.
   - Overwrite `http://your_website.ca/` with your own website address.

+## Update config.php
+In the base directory update the `config.php` file to contain the correct BASE_PATH, TIMEZONE, etc.

 ## MongoDB Installtion